captainbrosset/devtools-tips/src/tips/en/prototype-content-changes-with-design-mode.md

 ---
 title: Prototype content changes with designMode
-tags: ["console", "design", "html", "browser:firefox", "browser:chrome", "browser:edge", "browser:safari"]
+tags: ["console", "html", "productivity", "browser:firefox", "browser:chrome", "browser:edge", "browser:safari"]
 ---

 When creating or modifying a design prototype for the web, you may want to quickly edit content in the browser without having to find the relevant code.